appsecnz/appsecnz.github.io/conference/sponsorship.md

 **65" TVs:** The venue's A/V support team can provide 65" HDMI-compatible displays on rolling stands, for use in sponsor exhibition booths.
 The cost is $395 each, which includes use of the display during the main conference (Friday and Saturday), delivery/pick-up, and on-site setup.
 Platinum and Gold Sponsor booths can accommodate two (2) displays, while Silver/Bronze Sponsor booths can accommodate one (1).

-**Projector and Screen:** There is a permanently installed projector and screen, located in one corner of the Sponsor Exhibition Area.
+**Projector and Screen (No longer available):** There is a permanently installed projector and screen, located in one corner of the Sponsor Exhibition Area.
 The option is available (on a first-in, first-served basis) for one Gold Sponsor to reserve that corner booth and use the projector and screen during the main conference (Friday and Saturday).
 The cost for this option is $450.

 ## COVID-19 Contingencies